 Curated course work: An integrated core curriculum provides students the key skills needed for success.

 Mastery through individual capstones: A key to career success is depth and skill in your chosen subfield of sustainability.
-This is another way of saying that a Master's degree should deliver “Mastery.”
+This is another way of saying that a Master's in environmental policy or related fields should deliver “Mastery.”

 Engaged faculty: Small classes and engaged faculty generate both superior education and also crucial support in your career journey.

 Track record of success: The ultimate measure of career-focus is alumni employment.
 Be sure to get data on how recent graduates are doing on the job market.